(Last update: Feb. 17, 2021)

 During your travel, make sure to keep tickets, hotel bills, conference fees, boarding cards etc. You do not need to keep receipts for food, instead you get a "per-diem" (fixed amount of money per day) to cover such costs.

 Please tack all tickets that are not A4 (Paper) size onto an A4 paper, for easier handling.

-Fill it out electronically using e.g. acrobat or another PDF viewer/editor (or the .doc version with Word).
+Fill it out electronically by using an PDF viewer/editor.
 Sign it and attach tickets, bills etc. It would be helpful if you indicate the funding source for your business trip, e.g. your DFG grant or your supervisor's overheads.

 Now pass this package to the administration of your department.

 It may take some time before you receive your reimbursement.
 If it takes too long, you can ask your administration about the status of the reimbursement process.